 I/O is originating only from cgroups c and b.
-Even though c has a higher weight, it will be treated with lower priority because it is level-competing with b.
+Even though c has a higher weight, it is treated with lower priority because it is level-competing with b.

-9.5.2 Configuring control quantities
+10.5.2 Configuring control quantities

 You can apply the values to (long running) services permanently.